Knitting vs crochet: What's the difference and which is easier?

 Crochet pros and cons

-one of the key reasons people love crochet is it’s portability!
-All you really need is your yarn and a single hook, but as each crochet stitch is made independently, if you need to stop your crocheting you can just simply loosen your single active loop, remove your hook and then put it all to the side ready to insert your hook and start again when you're ready.
+As each crochet stitch is made independently, if you need to stop your crocheting you can simply loosen your single active loop, remove your hook and then put it all to the side ready to insert your hook and start again when you're ready.

 How do I learn to crochet or knit?